 - This is definitely one of the more expensive kinds of origami paper.

-Lokta is available from Origami-Shop.com, they have both the regular and super thin versions.
-We recommend you check out this package of 10 sheets with 10 different colours.
+Lokta is available from Origami-Shop.com.
+They have both the regular and super thin versions.

 This is another one of the most beautiful kinds of origami paper available.
-It’s also hand made and very thin, around 27 gsm.
+It’s also handmade and very thin, around 27 GSM.
 The name Unryu means “Cloud dragon paper” in Japanese.
-It’s hand made from bark fibres from Kozo, Gampi or Mitsumata Mulberry trees.
+It’s handmade from bark fibers from Kozo, Gampi, or Mitsumata Mulberry trees.

-- There are tons of amazing colours and the paper has a translucent look.
+- There are tons of striking colors, and the paper has a translucent look.

-- Every sheet is beautiful and unique with elegant fibres throughout the paper.
+- Every sheet is beautiful and unique, with elegant fibers throughout the paper.

-- The paper is very soft so you have to treat it with paint, glue or foil before you fold.
+- The paper is very soft, so you have to treat it with paint, glue, or foil before you fold it.

 - This is another one of the most expensive kinds of origami paper.

-- It's really only used for super complex models, cutting it into smaller sizes for simpler models is a waste of the paper.
+- It’s really only used for super-complex models.
+Cutting it into smaller sizes for simpler models is a waste of paper.

-This is an absolutely beautiful paper and many other crafters and scrapbookers also use it.
-Using it takes a lot of work though since you really have to prepare the paper before you can fold anything.
+This is an absolutely beautiful paper, and many other crafters and scrapbookers also use it.
+Using it takes a lot of work since you really have to prepare the paper before you can fold anything.
 You definitely should save this paper and only use it for your absolute best work.
-Because it’s so difficult to use it’s definitely not for beginners either.
+Because it’s so difficult to use, it’s definitely not for beginners either.

-If you’re interested in Unryu we recommend this package of 20 colours and 20 sheets.
+If you’re interested in Unryu, we recommend this package of 8 colors and 8 sheets.

 Elephant Hide paper is very interesting.
-It’s a special made paper from a company called Zanders in Germany and it’s manufacturing process is a secret.
+It’s a specially made paper from a company called Zanders in Germany, and its manufacturing process is a secret.
 Many origami artists would argue that this is one of the best origami papers there is.
 Elephant Hide is officially described as “A rugged bookbinding paper with a parchment grain.”
-This paper also has an FSC Certification from the Forest Stewardship Council which means the paper comes from responsibly managed forests and you can feel good about using it.
-This is definitely one of the most thick origami papers and comes in 110 gsm and 190 gsm weights.
+This paper also has an FSC Certification from the Forest Stewardship Council, which means the paper comes from responsibly managed forests, and you can feel good about using it.
+This is definitely one of the thickest origami papers and comes in 110 GSM and 190 GSM weights.

 - It holds folds very well.

-- This paper has the prefect look and texture for folding elephants.
+- This paper has the perfect look and texture for folding elephants.

 - Elephant Hide paper also photographs very well.